GfellerLab/MixMHC2pred/README.md

 ### Required arguments

-* Input file (command `-i` or `--input`):
+* Input file (command `-i <file>` or `--input <file>`):
-File listing all the peptides with one peptide per line.
-It can also be a fasta file (note that the peptide description given by the lines with ">" are not kept).
-Please note that even in fasta format, the input should consist in a list of
-peptides: MixMHC2pred is not cutting inputted proteins into shorter fragments that could be presented but it uses the input sequences as given in the file directly.
+File listing all the peptides.
+It should contain two columns: the first one is the sequence of the peptide, and 2nd column is the sequence of the context of the peptides (it should include the 3 AAs before the start of the peptide, followed by the 3 first AAs of the peptide, followed by the 3 last AAs of the peptide, followed by the 3 AAs just after the peptide).
+When the peptide lies near the begin or end of a protein, the corresponding context AAs should be written as "-", i.e. for the protein *ACDEFG...* if the peptide is *CDEFG...* the first 6 AA encoding its context should be written as *--ACDE* (and these 6 AAs should be directly followed by the 6 AAs describing the context near the C-terminal of the peptide).
+Also, if some AAs from the context of a peptide are not known, the unknown AAs should be written with the letter *X*.
+See *test/testData.txt* for an example of input file.
+When using the `no_context` option (see below), then this input file should only contain the list of the peptides, without any 2nd column of the context (an example input file without in such a case is available at *test/testData_noContext.txt*).

-* Output file (command `-o` or `--output`):
+* Output file (command `-o <file>` or `--output <file>`):
 The name of the output file (including the directory).
 Peptides are kept in the same order than in the input file.

-* Alleles (command: `-a` or `--alleles`):
+* Alleles (command: `-a <alleles>` or `--alleles <alleles>`):
 List of HLA-II alleles to test.
-Use for example the nomenclature *DRB1_03_01* for HLA-DRB1\*03:01 and *DPA1_01_03__DPB1_04_01* for HLA-DPA1\*01:03-DPB1\*04:01.
+Use the nomenclature *DRB1_03_01* for HLA-DRB1\*03:01 and *DPA1_01_03__DPB1_04_01* for HLA-DPA1\*01:03-DPB1\*04:01.
 The full list of alleles available and corresponding nomenclature is given in the file *Alleles_list.txt*.